 This page shows how to upgrade a standalone replication server in place.
 A standalone replication server has no local user data.
-If the server holds user data, see Directory Server instead.
+If the server holds user data, refer to Directory server instead.

-If you are adding a new server to an existing deployment, see When Adding New Servers instead.
+If you are adding a new server to an existing deployment, refer to When adding new servers instead.

 Before upgrading, make sure you stop the server.
 Once you have unpacked the new server files, do not modify the server configuration until after you have completed the upgrade process.